-If no image material is available, the Dynamic Rectangle Shape are well suited as backgrounds.
+If no image material is available, the Dynamic Rectangle Shape 25 or the Color Gradient 25 are well suited as backgrounds.

 The spectrum visualization can be moved to a specific area in the image if required, or it can be reduced or enlarged as a whole.
 To move the visualization, select the Spectrum in the Timeline and move the selection frame of the effect in the Layout designer (in Motion Path mode).
 To zoom out or in, you can drag the selection frame smaller or larger by the handles.